How to Make the Boldest, Brightest Tie-Dye!

 Figure 3.
 In the clean glass jar, make the concentrated dye solution.
 A solution made using a blue dye is shown here.

-- Wet all the fabric squares and place them in the sealable plastic bag.
+- Wet all the fabric squares.
+Take three sealable plastic bags and place one square of every fabric type in each bag.
+Label the bags Batch 1, Batch 2, and Batch 3.
 Carefully pour the concentrated dye solution into the bag.
 Add an additional 1/2 cup of water to the bag and seal it, being careful to trap as little air as possible in the bag.

-- Let the bag and dye sit for 20 minutes.
-Every couple of minutes, gently squeeze the bag to evenly coat all the pieces of fabric with the dye.
+- Let the bags and dye sit for 20 minutes.
+Every couple of minutes, gently squeeze the bags to evenly coat all the pieces of fabric with the dye.

 While the dye and fabric are soaking, make your soda ash solution.